 The Forbidden City has 9,999 and a half rooms.

-The Tiananmen Gate is nine bays wide and nine bays deep.
+The Tiananmen Gate has nine bays wide and nine bays deep.

 Archaeological discoveries have revealed that the late Yangshao culture palace F901 site in the Dadiwan is patterned with eight pillars and nine bays, and it dates back over five thousand years.
 Later palaces mostly followed this architectural pattern.